Turkey strikes in Syria, Iraq a week after Istanbul bombing | Law-Order

 Later on Sunday Erdogan, accompanied by a clutch of officials including Akar, left Turkey for the World Cup opening ceremony in Qatar.

-Turkey has launched three major cross-border operations into Syria since 2016 and already controls some territories in the north.
-Earlier this year, Erdogan threatened another operation in northern Syria.
+Turkey has invaded northern Syria three times since 2016 and already controls some territories in the north.
+Earlier this year, Erdogan threatened another military operation in the border area.

 Turkish forces launched a fresh ground and air operation, dubbed Claw-Lock, against the PKK in northern Iraq in April.